richb-hanover/rnf-astra-child-theme/README.md

 # RandomNeuronsFiring Child Theme

-This repo tracks the child theme
+This repo contains all the files used for the Astra child theme on Random Neurons Firing blog.